 Amounts remitted by the servicer to the trustee with respect to the Bonds, including any indemnity amounts and all investment earnings on amounts in the subaccounts in the collection account, will be deposited into the general subaccount of the collection account.
-Amounts remitted by the servicer to the trustee that were paid by a swap counterparty in respect of floating rate interest under an interest rate swap agreement will be deposited into the tranche subaccount of the collection account.

-Semi-annual Payment Dates.
-On each payment date on which payments are due on the fixed rate Bonds, the trustee will allocate or pay all amounts on deposit in the general subaccount (and, with respect to interest on the floating rate Bonds, amounts in the tranche subaccount other than swap termination payments) of the collection account for the Bonds in the following priority:
+On each payment date, the trustee will allocate or pay all amounts on deposit in the general subaccount of the collection account for the Bonds in the following priority:

-- 1. payment of the trustee's fees, expenses and any outstanding indemnity amounts relating to the Bonds, the total amount of which will be fixed as specified in the indenture, - 2. payment of the servicing fee, which will be a fixed amount specified in the servicing agreement, plus any unpaid servicing fees from prior payment dates, - 3. payment of a pro rata portion of the administration fee, which will be a fixed amount specified in the administration agreement between us and CenterPoint Houston, and a pro rata portion of the fees of our independent managers, which will be in an amount specified in an agreement between us and our independent managers, - 4. payment of all of our other ordinary periodic operating expenses relating to the Bonds, such as accounting and audit fees, rating agency fees, legal fees and certain reimbursable costs of the servicer under the servicing agreement, - 5. payment of the interest then due on the Bonds, amounts payable in respect of interest to the swap counterparty under any interest rate swap agreement and any deferred interest on any floating rate Bonds, - 6. payment of (a) the principal then required to be paid on the Bonds at final maturity or upon redemption or acceleration, (b) principal then scheduled to be paid on the Bonds and (c) any swap termination payments payable as a result of a senior termination event, as described under "-Interest Rate Swap Agreements-Interest Rate Swap Agreement Events of Default and Termination Events," - 7. payment of any amounts payable to any other credit enhancement providers with respect to the Bonds, - 8. payment of any of our remaining unpaid operating expenses and any remaining amounts owed pursuant to the basic documents relating to the Bonds, including all remaining indemnity amounts owed to the trustee, and any other amounts owed pursuant to any interest rate swap agreement, other than swap termination payments, - 9. replenishment of any amounts drawn from the capital subaccount,
+- 1. payment of the trustee's fees, expenses and any outstanding indemnity amounts relating to the Bonds, the total amount of which will be fixed as specified in the indenture, - 2. payment of the servicing fee, which will be a fixed amount specified in the servicing agreement, plus any unpaid servicing fees from prior payment dates, - 3. payment of a pro rata portion of the administration fee, which will be a fixed amount specified in the administration agreement between us and CenterPoint Houston, and a pro rata portion of the fees of our independent managers, which will be in an amount specified in an agreement between us and our independent managers, - 4. payment of all of our other ordinary periodic operating expenses relating to the Bonds, such as accounting and audit fees, rating agency fees, legal fees and certain reimbursable costs of the servicer under the servicing agreement, - 5. payment of the interest then due on the Bonds, - 6. payment of (a) the principal then required to be paid on the Bonds at final maturity or upon redemption or acceleration and (b) principal then scheduled to be paid on the Bonds,

-- 10. any swap termination payments (other than those payments resulting from a senior termination event described in clause 6 above), which will be payable only after all of the Bonds have been paid in full, - 11. release to us of an amount equal to investment earnings on amounts in the capital subaccount, so long as no event of default has occurred and is continuing, and - 12. allocation of the remainder, if any, to the excess funds subaccount.
+- 7. payment of any amounts payable to any credit enhancement providers with respect to the Bonds, - 8. payment of any of our remaining unpaid operating expenses and any remaining amounts owed pursuant to the basic documents relating to the Bonds, including all remaining indemnity amounts owed to the trustee, - 9. replenishment of any amounts drawn from the capital subaccount, - 10. release to us of an amount equal to investment earnings on amounts in the capital subaccount, so long as no event of default has occurred and is continuing, and - 11. allocation of the remainder, if any, to the excess funds subaccount.

-The amounts paid during any calendar year in respect of the trustee's fees and expenses in clause 1, the servicing fee in clause 2, the administration and independent managers' fees in clause 3, the ordinary periodic operating expenses in clause 4 and the remaining periodic expenses in clause 8 may not exceed \$978,000 in the aggregate for all series (for so long as CenterPoint Houston is the servicer), unless the Texas commission approves a different aggregate amount of such payments.
+The amounts paid during any calendar year in respect of the trustee's fees and expenses in clause 1, the servicing fee in clause 2, the administration and independent managers' fees in clause 3, the ordinary periodic operating expenses in clause 4 and the remaining periodic expenses in clause 8 may not exceed \$1,278,500 in the aggregate for all series (for so long as CenterPoint Houston is the servicer), unless the Texas commission approves a different aggregate amount of such payments.
 Please read "Risk Factors-Other Risks Associated with an Investment in the Transition Bonds-We may incur expenses in excess of caps on such expenses provided in the financing order" in the accompanying prospectus.

-If, on any semi-annual payment date, funds in the general subaccount (and, with respect to interest on the floating rate Bonds the tranche subaccount) are insufficient to make the allocations or payments contemplated by clauses 1 through 10 of the first paragraph of this subsection, the trustee will draw from amounts on deposit in the following subaccounts in the following order up to the amount of the shortfall:
+If, on any payment date, funds in the general subaccount are insufficient to make the allocations or payments contemplated by clauses 1 through 9 of the first paragraph of this subsection, the trustee will draw from amounts on deposit in the following subaccounts in the following order up to the amount of the shortfall:

-- 1. from the excess funds subaccount for allocations and payments contemplated in clauses 1 through 10, and - 2. from the capital subaccount for allocations and payments contemplated by clauses 1 through 8.
+- 1. from the excess funds subaccount for allocations and payments contemplated in clauses 1 through 9, and - 2. from the capital subaccount for allocations and payments contemplated by clauses 1 through 8.